Ranks and insignia of the officers of the Royal Navy: Reserves

 From 1863 officers were commissioned in the Royal Naval Reserve this was for serving merchant navy officers only.
 They had rings each formed from two 1/4 inch wavy lines intersecting each other.
 The curl was formed into a six-pointed star.
 The lieutenant commander's half-ring was straight, but only 1/8 inch wide.
 The commodore had a broad straight ring, but the same star for a curl.
 Midshipmen had a blue collar patch.

 Officers of the Royal Naval Volunteer Reserve (formed 1903) for civilians, had single wavy rings 1/4 inch wide, with the curl a squarish shape.
 The lieutenant commander's narrow ring was originally straight, but after 1942 was waved also.
 This system of rank insignia is still worn today by officers in the Volunteer Cadet Corps and Sea Cadets.
 Midshipmen in the RNVR had a maroon collar patch.

 In 1951 both reserves lost their distinctive insignia and got normal straight stripes like the regulars, but with a letter 'R' inside the curl.
 The two organisations were merged in 1958.
 In 2007 officers of the Royal Naval Reserve had the 'R' distinction from badges of rank removed.
-Honorary officers in the RNR however continue to wear the 'R' inside the curl.
+Temporary officers in the RNR however continue to wear the 'R' inside the curl, honorary officers wear the regular insignia with no distinction.